kudobuilder/kudo/keps/0021-kudo-upgrade.md

   - Updates of existing CRDs should be fine as well, adding new fields or full new versions of the CRD is quite simple
 - Deletion of unused CRDs may be more difficult: We will need to make sure that all data is migrated from the old CRs
   - Deletion of a CRD deletes **all** CRs of that type, this is a high risk operation

-The upgrade process itself is simple:
-- Install/Replace the CRDs
-- Install the web hook for conversion between different versions

 ### KUDO CLI
 Expected update frequency: High